 Rising before dawn allows us to attend to Eos and gain some sense of our ancestors’ experience of waking to a world before farming, roads or cities, before writing, machines, electrification, algorithms or computers.
 Eos is an opportunity to become intimate with the traditional elements of earth, water, air and light.

-A new video EOS – explains the concept . . .
-Every morning the Greek god Eos opens the gates of heaven and announces the coming of her brother Helios bringing a new day.
-Eos refers to new beginnings as light overwhelms the night and an opportunity to leave the modern world behind for a while.
+. . .
+Eos refers to new beginnings as light overwhelms the night giving an opportunity to reconnect with the elemental and leave the modern world behind for a while.

 If you wake before dawn and walk into a forest, park or garden, or onto a beach, you meet Eos and gain some sense of ancestral life before farming, roads or cities, before writing, electrification, statistics, algorithms or code.
 Helios gives life to the earth, but Eos offers affirmation and aesthetic joy.